Haivision/srt/docs/AccessControl.md

 srt_listen_callback(server_sock, &SrtTestListenCallback, NULL);
 ```

 A callback function has to be implementaed by the upstream application.
 Example implementation follows.
+In this example, the function tries to interpret the stream ID value first according to the Access Control Guidelines and extract the username under `u` key, otherwise it falls back to a free-form specified username.
+Depending on the user, it sets appropriate password to the expected connection so that it can be rejected when the password isn't correct, or if the user isn't found in the database (`passwd` map) the function itself rejects a connection.
+Note that it can be done by both returning -1 and by throwing an exception.

 ```
 int SrtTestListenCallback(void* opaq, SRTSOCKET ns, int hsversion,